-1Discharges that do not have a prescribed monitoring frequency must comply with the effluent limits of Section 5(a)(1) of this general permit.
+1Discharges that do not have a prescribed monitoring frequency must comply with the effluent limits and conditions of Section 5(a) of this general permit.
 The permittee should maintain records of monitoring data that the permittee believes is representative of the current discharge.

 2For water treatment wastewaters associated with annual or semi-annual maintenance cleaning of clarifier tank, settling lagoon, or other large tanks which may discharge greater than 50,000 gallons per day, samples shall be taken from the first 10% and last 10% of the discharge and analyzed separately.
 Such discharges shall not be counted toward the total maximum daily flow when determining monitoring frequency.
 For all other water treatment wastewater discharges greater than 10,000 gpd, if the discharge lasts longer than four hours, two grab samples shall be taken at least four hours apart and composited.